Originally written by Peak District Kids Editor, Jenny Lynn, in 2020. Updated in September 2022 by Peak District Kids writer, Lizzie Sansa.

 The go-karts are £1 per go and lots of fun.
 These are coin operated, so make sure you bring some £1 coins with you.

 Pony rides are £3.50 per child and the minimum age is 3.
 Pony ride tickets must be paid for when you first arrive at the entrance.
 There are timed sessions for the pony rides.
+On busy days, be prepared to queue a long time.

-The boys absolutely loved the pony ride though!
 Riding hats are provided, and a staff member leads the pony around the paddock a couple of times (lasting about 3 minutes).

 Horse riding lessons

 Matlock Farm Park’s Riding School & Trekking Centre is part of Matlock Farm Park.
 You can book anything from a 30 minute to 2 hour lesson.
 All lessons include free entry into Matlock Farm Park for the rider for the day.
-This is a very good deal seeing that a 30 minute lesson costs £20, and child entry (4-14 years) would be £8.50.

 Check their website for further details of horse-riding lessons.